jlab-sensing/wadar/RadarCaptures/Captures/Captures.md

 # Radar Captures

+## This is OUTDATED and currently used as a backup

 This document contains links to .zip files hosted on Google Drive, each containing radar captures along with a brief description.

 ## Captures